Want to know how to schedule Facebook posts?

 3. Beat your competitors

-One of the best things you can do to beat your competition on social media is to provide BETTER content than they do.
+One of the best things you can do to beat your social media competition is post BETTER content than they do.

 People are on social media to find VALUE.

-If you can provide that value better than your competitors, you'll get more followers and engagement.
+You'll get more followers and engagement if you can provide that value better than your competitors.

 Take advantage of the saved time to refine your content strategy even more, and you’ll blow them out of the water!